Cash or Credit?: Tracking The Changes in How Consumers Pay

 • Debit use (both PIN and signature) increased over this same period by 8.9%.
 ACH use by our customers increased over this same period by 35%, as more merchants are relying on recurring payments to reduce their processing costs.

 • Checks.
-Traditional check usage is pretty much nonexistent in our portfolio since most prefer to accept only signature or PIN-based debit at the Check use is still widespread as means to pay bills and for B2B invoicing.
+Traditional check usage is pretty much nonexistent in our portfolio since most prefer to accept only signature or PIN-based debit at the point of sale.
+Check use is still widespread as means to pay bills and for B2B invoicing.

 • Alternative payments will continue to grow--PayPal, Google, and Bling.
 You will likely even see Apple get in the game.